nkahe/zsh/README.md

 - .zshrc - First file that is processed during init and main configuration file of which rest of configurations are sourced.
 - settings.zsh - General settings.
 - completion.zsh - Completion settings. *
+- aliases.sh - Misc aliases and functions that can be sourced from Bash too.
 - zsh-aliases.zsh - Zsh -specific aliases and functions.
 - bindings.zsh - Keybindings. *